×

 Share the article

-Gaucher disease is a genetic condition passed down through families.
+Gaucher disease, or Gaucher’s disease, is a genetic condition passed down through families.
 This is a lysosomal storage disorder, causing fatty substances to accumulate in the bone marrow, liver, and spleen.
 The fatty substances can weaken bones and enlarge organs.
-There is no cure for Gaucher disease, but treatment can improve the quality of life.
+While there is no cure for Gaucher disease, treatment can enhance the quality of life.

 Types of Gaucher Disease

 • Type 1: This is the most common form of Gaucher disease.
 It affects nearly 90% of people who contract Gaucher disease.
-If you have type 1, you don’t have enough platelets in your blood.
+If you have type 1, your blood lacks sufficient platelets.
 This can make you bruise easily and make you tired.
 Some of the symptoms may start at any age.
 For example, you might have an enlarged liver or spleen.
 In addition, you may have problems with your kidneys, lungs, and bones.

-• Type 2: This form of the disease affects babies between 3 months and six months old.
+• Type 2: This form of the disease affects infants between 3 and 6 months of age.
 It is perilous.

 • Type 3: Gaucher type 3 is the most common disease, but it is rare in the United States.
 It is seen before age ten and can cause bone and organ abnormalities and neurological problems.
 However, with treatment, many people with Gaucher disease type 3 can live long and healthy lives.

 Gaucher disease is a disorder that is inherited.
 It is passed down through families.
-People with Gaucher disease don’t have enough of an enzyme called glucocerebrosidase (GCase) GCase enzymes are proteins that help break down fats (sphingolipids) in the body.
-If the body does not have enough enzymes, fatty chemicals (called Gaucher cells) build up in the organs, bone marrow, and brain.
+People with Gaucher disease don’t have enough of an enzyme called glucocerebrosidase (GCase).
+GCase enzymes are proteins that help break down fats (sphingolipids) in the body.
+If the body lacks enough enzymes, fatty substances called Gaucher cells accumulate in the organs, bone marrow, and brain.
 Excess fat can cause a wide range of problems and symptoms.
 In addition, their effects on the organs can cause problems, including the destruction of blood cells and the weakening of bones.

 Gaucher disease experiences different symptoms that vary from one person to another.
 Some people with Gaucher disease have little or no symptoms.
 However, symptoms can lead to serious health problems.
 Signs of Gaucher disease include:

 • Problems affecting the organs and blood: As fatty chemicals build up in the body, people with Gaucher disease may experience various symptoms in the blood and organs.
 Sometimes, people develop brown spots on their skin.
-The symptoms of a cold can range from mild to severe and include a range of symptoms.
+Cold symptoms can differ in severity, ranging from mild to severe, and include various signs.

-• Anaemia is caused when lipids build up in the bone marrow and destroy red blood cells.
-Red blood cells are responsible for transporting oxygen throughout the body.
-Anaemia is a condition in which there are too few red blood cells.
+• Anemia occurs when lipid buildup in the bone marrow damages red blood cells.
+Red blood cells are essential for transporting oxygen to various tissues in the body.
+Anemia is a condition in which there are too few red blood cells.

 • Enlarged Organs: The spleen and liver get more significant as fatty substances build up, which causes the belly to become enlarged and tender.
 The enlarged spleen can damage platelets, leading to a low platelet count and bleeding problems.

-• Fatigue is common in people with Gaucher disease due to their anaemia.
+• Fatigue is common in people with Gaucher disease due to their anemia.

 • Lung problems can be caused by the accumulation of fatty chemicals in the lungs.
 This can make it difficult to breathe.